 The Secretary shall be responsible for the minutes of all business meetings of the society and answer all general correspondence directed to the Society.

 Section 6 – Treasurer

 The Treasurer shall be responsible for all moneys and valuable effects in the name and to the credit of the Society, and for full and accurate accounting of receipts and disbursements in books belonging to the Society.
+The Treasurer is elected from Members residing in the country of legal registration of the Society.
 The Treasurer shall have signatory powers and shall disburse the funds of the Society as may be ordered by the Executive.
 He or she presents periodic reports on the financial status of the Association to the Council and a full report to the membership at the Annual Business Meeting.
 The full report presented to the Annual Business meeting should have the audit approval or endorsement of the council.
 The treasurer should also present a report when requested by the Executive.

 Section 6.
 Resignations.